Helpers was one of the ways we did callbacks last semester.

 And, we’re done.
 That’s a Protocol.
 What?

-That’s right, a protocol is just a list of methods, there is no code other than the method declaration.
-It’s just a way for us to tell a class what methods are needed.
+That’s right, a protocol is just a list of methods and properties, there is no code other than the declarations.
+It’s just a way for us to tell a class what methods and properties are needed.

 So, what’s the point?